phalcon-orphanage/docs/en/reference/views.rst

     }

-It is possible to completely replace template engines or using more than one at the same time.Phalcon_View::registerEngines receives an array with template engines.
+It is possible to completely replace template engines or using more than one at the same time.
+Phalcon_View::registerEngines receives an array with template engines.
 The key of each engine is an extension that helps to differentiate one from another.
 Templates related to that engines must have those extensions.

 The order in which templates are registered means more relevance than others.
 If Phalcon_View finds two views with the same name but different extension only the first one will render.